 Teleport Jira Plugin uses a config file in TOML format.
 Generate a boilerplate config by running the following command:

-By default, Jira Teleport Plugin will use a config in
+By default, the Jira Teleport plugin will use a config in

 /etc/teleport-jira.toml, and you can override it with